saforem2/personal_site/docs/README.md

 [AI/ML group] at the [Leadership Computing Facility (ALCF)] at Argonne National Laboratory (ANL).

-I’m generally interested in training large models for scientific applications on supercomputers and co-lead the Models / Pre-Training group of the [AuroraGPT] project.
+I’m generally interested in training large models on supercomputers and co-lead the Models / Pre-Training group of the [AuroraGPT] project.

 I received my PhD in Physics from the University of Iowa in 2019 for my work on using ML to accelerate MCMC simulations in Lattice Quantum